 Three sources of potential bias were identified for MEPS for FY 2020: long recall period for Round 6 of Panel 23; switching from in-person to telephone interviewing which likely had a larger impact on Panel 25; and the impact of CPS bias on the MEPS weights.
 A number of statistically significant differences were found between panels for FY 2020.
-Those findings are discussed in MEPS HC-224.
+Those findings are discussed in the documentation for the 2020 Full Year Consolidated Data File, MEPS HC-224.